What is the Stanley-Brown Safety Plan?

 This free printable Stanley Brown Safety Plan is straightforward to use.
 Here's how to get started:

-Step one: download the safety plan
+Step 1: Download the safety plan

-Get a copy of the Stanley Brown Safety Plan template from the link on this page or via the Carepatron app.
+Get a copy of the Stanley-Brown Safety Plan template from the link on this page or via the Carepatron app.
 You can also access it from our extensive resources library.

-Step two: discuss it with your client
+Step 2: Discuss it with your client

 Explain to your client that the safety plan will help them take charge of their mental health.
 It helps them identify what triggers their distress, recognize warning signs, and find ways to cope with difficult emotions.
 It also encourages them to contact their support network if they need help.